Aerial Photos Copyright policy

 stock image you can buy a licence for reproduction,

-webhosting computers etc. These costs must be paid for
+etc. These costs must be paid for by selling licences

 Many people are unsure what this copyright notice means so to clarify you are not allowed to do anything with my web images other than view the images within a browser.
 Anything else is a violation of copyright and is illegal in both national and international law.
 You cannot save the images (yes I know its easy to do but its illegal and theft just the same as bashing me on the head and running off with my wallet ! ) You cannot print the images .
 You cannot link the images so they appear on another page (called hot linking- see below ) Some people have said they thought it was Ok because they were only saving it for private use.
 This is not true either legally or morally (would you be happy if someone stole your car but it was "only for private use")